Singaporebrides | Weddings 101

 The Day Before

 Take a deep breath; you’re about to be married!
 You’ll probably need to collect a few wedding items, send your bridal car for decoration, and tie up some loose ends.
-The most important thing to do though, is sleep early so you’re rested for the full, and early, day ahead.
+Sleep early so you’re well rested and fully able to soak in every moment of your beautiful wedding day ahead.

 Credits: Feature image from Sophia and Darren’s Breathtaking Pre-Wedding Photoshoot in Morocco by AndroidsinBoots